Before you sail, let us answer some important questions for you:

 Where do we park our vehicle?

-Convenient parking is available at the dock for buses, however, parking for cars is provided at several downtown Kingston city lots all within walking distance to our dock (parking fees are extra).
-Please allow extra time for parking before all weekend and holiday cruises.
+Parking for cars is not provided on site, but is available at several downtown Kingston city lots all within walking distance to our dock (parking fees are extra).
+Please allow extra time for parking.
 We recommend the City of Kingston Parking lots nearby, which are the best value.
+The Hanson Memorial Parking Garage is the closest and most convenient lot to our location.

 How early should I arrive for my cruise?